-5. Notes Payable
+6. Notes Pavable

-On September 28, 2005, the Company issued a \$60,000 unsecured promissory note to Healthcare Acquisition Holdings, LLC ("Holdings").
+On September 28, 2005, the Company issued a \$60,000 unsecured promissory note to Healthcare Acquisition Holdings, LLC ("Holdings"), a company owned by certain directors of the Company.
 The note bears interest at a rate of 3% per annum and is payable on the earlier of September 28, 2006 or the date the Company consummates a Public Offering.

-On December 30, 2005, the Company issued an \$25,000 unsecured promissory note, at an interest rate of 3% per annum to Healthcare Acquisition Holdings, LLC to repurchase the 4,166,667 common shares that Holdings received upon formation of the Company.
-These shares were included in the Treasury shares of the Company.
+On December 30, 2005, the Company issued an \$25,000 unsecured promissory note, at an interest rate of 3% per annum to Holdings, to repurchase the 4,166,667 common shares that Holdings received upon formation of the Company.
+At September 30, 2006, 2,416,666 shares were included in the Treasury shares of the Company.

 Due to the short-term nature of the notes, the fair values of the notes approximate the carrying values.
-Both notes were paid in full in May 2006 and are no longer outstanding.
+Both notes were re-paid in full in May 2006 and are no longer outstanding.